How to Design an Effective Captive Insurance Program: Unlocking Post-Pandemic Benefits

 Can you describe the organizational structure and management of a typical captive insurance program?

 Typically, a captive insurance program is structured as a separate entity owned by the parent company or companies.
 It's overseen by a board of directors and managed by insurance professionals.
-Captives can be domiciled either onshore or offshore, based on regulatory framework followed and tax considerations.
+Captives can be domiciled either onshore or offshore, based on the regulatory framework followed and tax considerations.

 What type of corporations stand to benefit most from implementing a captive insurance program?

-Corporations with significant uninsured or underinsured risks in commercial marketplace or those paying high premiums for commercial insurance are best suited for captive insurance programs.
+Corporations with significant uninsured or underinsured risks in the commercial marketplace or those paying high premiums for commercial insurance are best suited for captive insurance programs.
 These often include large multinational companies or those operating in industries with unique or complex risk profiles.

 What range of risks and coverage can captive insurance programs encompass?